-Ukraine leader gets low-key welcome at WH
+Ukrainian leader gets low-key WH welcome

 Story highlights

-- The treatment is noteworthy given Trump's tendency to roll out the red carpet for almost all foreign leaders
+- The treatment is noteworthy

 - Trump and Poroshenko would seem to have a lot in common

-Washington (CNN)When Petro Poroshenko visited the White House on Tuesday, the Ukrainian president wasn't greeted by the traditional pomp and circumstance that comes with a foreign leader meeting with the President of the United States.
+Washington (CNN)When Petro Poroshenko visited the White House on Tuesday, the Ukrainian President wasn't greeted by the traditional pomp and circumstance that comes with a foreign leader meeting with the president of the United States.

-Poroshenko -- who is viewed as an enemy to Russian leaders in Moscow -- will "drop by" a meeting with President Donald Trump and national security adviser H.R.
+Poroshenko -- who is viewed as an enemy to Russian leaders in Moscow -- was scheduled to "drop by" a meeting with President Donald Trump and national security adviser H.R.
 McMaster during his previously scheduled visit with Vice President Mike Pence, according to the White House schedule.

+Trump told reporters, briefly allowed into the room, that "a lot of progress has been made" in relations between the United States and Ukraine.
+The White House also put out a short, direct official read out of the meeting, noting that the two spoke about a "peaceful resolution to the conflict in eastern Ukraine and President Poroshenko's reform agenda and anti-corruption efforts."

 Arriving at the West Wing on Tuesday morning, Poroshenko wasn't greeted by Trump -- as the President has been known to do with other leaders -- and walked into the West Wing quietly and without fanfare.
 Poroshenko will primarily meet with Pence, who advisers say has a close relationship with the Ukrainian leader.